Compassion is a leading charity, working in 25 developing countries to release children from poverty.

 After two years, we were asked to develop a smaller experience to use alongside the larger trailer.
 We used a 10tonne truck with expandable sides and a branded gazebo for visitor registration.
 This truck included one story over four rooms and a smaller engagement space at the end.

-Compassion engaged us to deliver the planning and logistics for their roadshow and our team of Tour Manager, Driver and Brand Ambassadors worked alongside their own staff, visiting churches, schools, city centres, and festivals across the UK, Republic of Ireland, Netherlands and Channel Islands.
+Compassion engaged BMG to deliver the planning and logistics for this roadshow and our team of Tour Manager, Driver and Brand Ambassadors worked alongside their own staff, visiting churches, schools, city centres, and festivals across the UK, Republic of Ireland, Netherlands and Channel Islands.

-Over a period of almost three years, the Compassion Experience saw thousands of children sponsored and supported through education and healthcare.
+Over a period of almost three years, the Compassion Experience saw thousands of children sponsored and supported with education and healthcare.